 All Entities: Write permission is required to create

 entities either in the web interface or by inserting data via API.
-User with a
+Users with the

 API_DATA_WRITE role but without the